The Complete Guide to Grasse Perfume

 Today, you can take tours of the factory and museum to learn more about the history of Galimard, their perfume-making process, and the secrets to the world-famous perfume of Galimard.
 You’ll be able to visit their laboratory where their perfumes are created, the bottling process, and more.

-Fragonard is yet a highly popular and famous perfume maker in Grasse and has a rich history of perfume making.
+Fragonard is yet another highly popular and famous perfume maker in Grasse and has a rich history of perfume making.

 Eugène Fuchs was impressed by the beauty and art of perfume making, and so he set up his very own perfumery in Grasse.